pgrajzl/satellite-overhead/quickstart.md

 ##### ObservationPathFinder

 The [ObservationPathFinder](https://github.com/NSF-Swift/satellite-overhead/blob/main/satellite_determination/path_finder/observation_path_finder.py) class utilizes the previously created `ObservationTarget`, `Facility`, and `TimeWindow` to generate an antenna direction path.
 The antenna direction path is a list of `PositionTime` objects, capturing each minute within the observation window with the antenna's current altitude and azimuth coordinates.
+It is used to determine at any given moment, where the antenna is directed.

 ```python
 antenna_direction_path = ObservationPathFinderRhodesmill(